lawrenzo5050/octagon-deep-research-mcp/README.md

 Configuring Cursor Desktop 🖥️
 Note: Requires Cursor version 0.45.6+

-To configure Deep Research MCP in Cursor:
+To configure Octagon Deep Research MCP in Cursor:

 1. Open Cursor Settings
 2. Go to Features > MCP Servers
 3. Click "+ Add New MCP Server"
 4. Enter the following:
-   - Name: "deep-research-mcp" (or your preferred name)
+   - Name: "octagon-deep-research-mcp" (or your preferred name)
    - Type: "command"
-   - Command: `env OCTAGON_API_KEY=your-octagon-api-key npx -y deep-research-mcp`
+   - Command: `env OCTAGON_API_KEY=your-octagon-api-key npx -y octagon-deep-research-mcp`

-> If you are using Windows and are running into issues, try `cmd /c "set OCTAGON_API_KEY=your-octagon-api-key && npx -y deep-research-mcp"`
+> If you are using Windows and are running into issues, try `cmd /c "set OCTAGON_API_KEY=your-octagon-api-key && npx -y octagon-deep-research-mcp"`

 Replace `your-octagon-api-key` with your Octagon API key.

 After adding, refresh the MCP server list to see the new tools.
-The Composer Agent will automatically use Deep Research MCP when appropriate, but you can explicitly request it by describing your research needs.
+The Composer Agent will automatically use Octagon Deep Research MCP when appropriate, but you can explicitly request it by describing your research needs.
 Access the Composer via Command+L (Mac), select "Agent" next to the submit button, and enter your query.

 ### Running on Windsurf